dh1tw/dh1tw.de/content/post/2019-07-27-diamond-mx-2000n-triplexor-measured.md

 Up to approximately 30 MHz, the Diamond MX-2000Ns are within the specification.
 Above 30MHz, the measured insertion is higher than expected.
-The specified values in the data sheet are not met.
+The specified values in the datasheet are not met.

 ## Return loss (S11 / VSWR)